Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective

-The computation of the solutions from the equation requires to contract a 2D-grid network, which scales exponentially with the number of rules.
-One way to avoid excessive scaling was our rule compression, but it is still excessive.

-To compensate for this scaling as a function of the number of rules, we propose the following two schemes: the iterative one and the genetic algorithm in Ssec.~\ref{ssec: genetic}.
+The computation of the solutions from the equation requires to contract a 2D grid network which scales exponentially with the number of constraints.
+One way to avoid excessive scaling was to condense the constraints, but it is still excessive.
+To avoid this scaling, two alternative approximate algorithms are proposed: the iterative algorithm in Ssec.~\ref{ssec: iterative} and the genetic algorithm in Ssec.~\ref{ssec: genetic}.
 These methods can be combined.